sbgn/sbgn.github.io/pages/about.md

     </tr>
     <tr>
         <td style="width:105px; text-align:left;"><img src="images/about/photo-czauderna.jpg" alt="Tobias Czauderna" width="100"/></td>
-        <td style="text-align:left; vertical-align:top; padding-left:1em;"><strong>Tobias Czauderna</strong>, elected for 2023 - 2025, PhD in Bioinformatics, Professor University of Applied Sciences Mittweida, Mittweida, Germany; lead developer of the <a href="http://www.sbgn-ed.org/" target="_blank">SBGN-ED</a>; involved in the development of LibSBGN, the software library supporting the exchange of SBGN maps.</td>
+        <td style="text-align:left; vertical-align:top; padding-left:1em;"><strong>Tobias Czauderna</strong>, elected for 2023 - 2025, PhD in Bioinformatics, Professor at the University of Applied Sciences Mittweida, Mittweida, Germany; lead developer of the <a href="http://www.sbgn-ed.org/" target="_blank">SBGN-ED</a>; involved in the development of LibSBGN, the software library supporting the exchange of SBGN maps.</td>
     </tr>
 </table>